HostHiveWeb/images/README.md

-# images
+# Images
-A repo to store publicly available image assets
+A repository to store publicly available image assets